odair-pedro/evolve-migrations-helper/README.md

 migrations add-dataset MyDatasetMigration
 ```

-Or run the follown command to create a _scheme_ migration:
+Or run the follow command to create a _scheme_ migration:
 ```
 migrations add-migration MySchemeMigration
 ```